tensorchord/envd-docs/docs/teams/cache.md

 # Remote Cache

-The cache[^1] can be exported to the image registry, local directories or other places.
+You can use remote cache to accelerate the build process. `envd` build cache[^1] can be uploaded to the image registry, local directories or other places.
 There are five types supported:

 - `registry`: push the image and the cache separately to a image registry.
 - `inline`: embed the cache into the image, and push them to the registry together